 - The victim should also use any employer complaint mechanism or grievance system available.

-- If these methods are ineffective, the victim should contact the EEOC or a similar state agency.
-The victim may benefit from consulting an attorney before contacting a government agency about the harassment.
+If these methods are ineffective, the victim should contact the EEOC or a state equal employment opportunity agency.
+The victim will often benefit from consulting an attorney before contacting a government agency about the harassment.

-Typically, in defending against a sexual harassment charge, an employer will attempt to establish:
+In defending against a sexual harassment charge, an employer will typically attempt to establish: